 Result 4.
-The degree of overpricing of Mining-All and Mining-Half does not differ overall, but Mining-Half markets bubble earlier than Mining-All markets.
+The degree of overpricing of Mining-All and Mining-Half does not differ overall, but prices in Mining-Half markets surge earlier than those in Mining-All markets.
 Thus, we partly reject Hypothesis 4.

-Regarding the results we report, it is relevant to compare trading volumes across our treatments.
-Figure 3b presents the average trading volume of each treatment across trading periods.
-From this figure it is evident that our results are not due to differences in trading volumes.
-This is not surprising, as given our experimental calibration, these should not differ across our treatments.
-The Gift treatments appear to initially trade at higher volumes but this difference eventually disappears.
+It is worth noting that the results that we report are not due to differences in trading volumes across treatments.
+No treatment leads to a particularly thin market.
+Figure 3b presents the average trading volume of each treatment across trading periods, albeit with small differences in the initial periods.
+The Gift treatments appear to initially trade at higher volumes but this difference quickly disappears.
 A plausible explanation for the initial difference may be the fact that in the first few periods there are substantially fewer assets available to trade in the Mining treatment markets.
-Figure 3c shows the average realised CAR of our treatments across periods.
-Trading volumes across our four treatments are not significantly different once the CAR is similar (from the 6th period onwards).
-This is confirmed using a non-parametric test of comparing average trading volumes of periods 6-15 across the four treatments (Wilcoxon rank-sum test of Mining vs. Gift, p = 0.39; Wilcoxon rank-sum test of All vs. Half, p = 0.80).
+Figure 3c shows the median realized CAR of our treatments across periods.18 Trading volume across the four treatments is not significantly different once the CAR is similar (from 6th period onwards).
+This is confirmed using a non-parametric test of comparing average trading volumes of periods 6-15 across the four treatments (Mann-Whitney-U test of Mining vs. Gift, p-value = 0.393; Mann-Whitney-U test of All vs. Half, p-value = 0.800).